This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A wound culture is a test of fluid or tissue used to find the cause of your infection.

-- Daily wound care includes examining, cleaning, and dressing your wound.
+- Daily wound care includes examining, cleaning, and bandaging your wound.

-- Splints or binders may be used to provide support and hold the area near your wound still.
+- Splints or binders may be used to decrease stress on your wound and help hold it together.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.